frcdesign/FRCDesign.org/docs/learning-course/stage1/1C/exercise6.md

   <div class="mySlides fade">
     <figure>
       <img src="../images/direction-swap/assy-5.webp" style="width:100%">
       <figcaption>5.
 Insert a configurable spacer stack from FRCDesignLib.
 The length should be the distance between the pulley and flex wheel.
 The spacer stack will display an error most likely.
-This error is cosmetic but can be cleared by deselecting the spacer lengths not present in the stack.
+This error can be cleared by deselecting the spacer lengths not present in the stack.
 Alternatively you can make your own stack of COTS spacers, or use a single long custom spacer.</figcaption>
     </figure>
   </div>